 Q: Do I need to remove my ring when working?

 A: Our rings are solid and hefty, not thin and flimsy.
-They will withstand much wear, but any precious metal ring will scratch.
+They will withstand much wear, but any precious metal ring will scratch, ding, or dent, depending on activities.
 If you prefer the pristine surface, then yes, remove the ring if you are working with your hands and metal tools.
-If you engage in activities such as blacksmithing, using sandpaper, operating dangerous machinery that may grab the ring, weightlifting, or working with chemicals (without gloves), you should remove any rings.
+If you engage in activities such as blacksmithing, using sandpaper, operating dangerous machinery that may grab the ring, weightlifting, or working with chemicals (without gloves), you should remove rings.

 Q: Are there any household chemicals or detergents that should be avoided?